 I’m currently spending quite a lot of my evening helping my son with his homework.
 Part of that is maths, and things have either changed a lot since I was at school or I’m just incredibly rusty.
 I’m perhaps the lazy one, not my son.
 I pick up a calculator and use that, but kids have to actually understand the calculations and show how things get worked out.

 Learning maths can be daunting and stressful but over recent years a whole plethora of great apps and educational resources have popped up online.
 Plus, as they’re on the “magical” tablet or smartphone, you’re child will probably take a much keener interest in them than traditional pen-and-paper.
-Here’s a few of the resources available across browsers, iOS and devices.
+Here’s a few of the resources available across browsers, iOS and Android devices.

 The Conquer Maths website works as your 24 hour personal maths teacher.
 It’s great for people of all ages and learning levels and boasts numerous tests and activities to get involved in as well as special video tutorials that will help you understand certain elements of the maths curriculum a little better.
 Plus, it’s UK based, which is great.
 I found quite a lot of US resources out there which didn’t necessarily fit in with the learning he’s doing at school.